Teesside: Demography

-Eaglescliffe (north) and Yarm (south) are counted as a separate Yarm urban area, separated by a narrow gap, which had a population of 19,184 according to the 2011 census; up 5% from the 2001 figure of 18,335.
+Eaglescliffe (north) and Yarm (south) are counted as a separate Yarm urban area, separated by a narrow gap, which had a population of 19,184 in the 2011 census, up 5% from the 2001 figure of 18,335.
 Infilling development may join the two urban areas together.
-Marske-by-the-Sea is another separate Urban Area nearly contiguous with Redcar with a population of 8,282 down 7% from the 2001 figure of 8,921.
+Marske-by-the-Sea is another separate Urban Area nearly contiguous with Redcar with a population of 8,282, down 7% from the 2001 figure of 8,921.

 The nearby Hartlepool built-up area is sometimes grouped with the area, due to it previously being in Cleveland county.
-The Hartlepool area has an urban population of 88,855 an increase of 3% from the 2001 figure of 86,085 and this can be referred to as the Teesside & Hartlepool Urban Area.
+The Hartlepool area has an urban population of 88,855 an increase of 3% from the 2001 figure of 86,085.
+This can be referred to as the Teesside & Hartlepool Urban Area.
 If this definition is taken into consideration, with the addition of the Eaglescliffe area and Marske, Teesside would have a population of approximately 492,954 people.

-Processing
+Process industries

 Teesside industry is dominated by the commodity and integrated chemical producers in the North East of England Process Industry Cluster (NEPIC).
 These companies are based on three large chemical sites at Wilton, Billingham and Seal Sands.
 These companies make products such as petrochemicals, commodity chemicals, fertilizers and polymers.